-Significantly, the proposed Capital Culture District Plan is located at the heart of the area designated as an Arts and Innovation District in the City's 2020 Victoria 3.0 Economic Action Plan; the Victoria 3.0 principles and goals have been integrated into this development application.
+The proposed Capital Culture District Plan is significantly located at the heart of the area designated as an Arts and Innovation District in the City's 2020 Victoria 3.0 Economic Action Plan; the Victoria 3.0 principles and goals have been integrated into this rezoning application.
 It is important to note that along with economic land development viability, the Applicant's goal is to accommodate long-term, incremental, and flexible uses.
 The careful balance of non-residential, commercial employment and residential uses will encourage a varied demographic and mix of uses.
-As a place in transition from fading industry and parking to an urban complete city, it is bound to attract a wide demographic that includes creatives, makers, and entrepreneurs.
-To achieve this goal, the proposed range of housing sizes, types and tenures are also important components of the Plan's economic viability.
+As a place in transition from fading industry and parking lots, to an urban complete city, it is bound to attract a wide demographic that includes creatives, makers, and entrepreneurs.
+To achieve this goal, the proposed range of housing sizes, types and tenures are important to the Plan's economic viability.

-The guiding intention is viable new private buildings and repurposed heritage structures, while creating public space and arts and cultural facilities.
-To that end, Reliance Properties, and the Board of Directors of the Art Gallery of Greater Victoria (AGGV) have signed a Letter of Intent to locate a proposed new Art Gallery as a keystone part of Phase One, at the heart of the Plan.
+The guiding intention is investing in new private buildings as well as repurposing heritage structures and creating public space and arts/cultural facilities.
+To that end, Reliance Properties, and the Board of Directors of the Art Gallery of Greater Victoria (AGGV) have signed a Letter of Intent to locate a new Art Gallery as a keystone part of Phase One, at the heart of the Plan.